jbryanbarnes/jbryanbarnes.github.io/README.md

 # Portfolio Website

-A Jekyll-powered portfolio website with Tailwind CSS, hosted on GitHub Pages using GitHub Actions for automated deployment.
+A Jekyll-powered portfolio website built by Bryan Barnes using Tailwind CSS, hosted on GitHub Pages using GitHub Actions for automated deployment.

 ## 🚀 Quick Start